 So far, 15 municipalities and/or mayors in Ontario have passed motions and/or written letters in support of OHIP optometry services.
 I'm requesting that my municipal council stand up for eye care by asking the provincial government to commit to reforms so that optometrists are compensated fairly compared to their colleagues all across Canada.
 Please pass such a motion as soon as possible so that residents can continue to access the quality eye care that they deserve.

-Should you have any questions, or would like more information, please let me know.
-My patients and I hope that we can count on your support.
+Should you have any questions, or would like more information, please feel free to contact me, My patients and I hope that we can count on your support.

-Sincerely, Dr. Julia Mockler Optometrist Kingsville, Born and Raised
+Sincerely,

+Dr. Robert McCormick Optometrist Kingsville Eyecare